garrandall/popular-music-data/tracks/hell-of-a-life-t-i-.md

 Money won't fold, pockets all swoll
 Rubberband keep poppin off my bankroll
-(I ain't tellin no liiiiie man, shawty live a hell of a liiiiife...)
+(I ain't tellin no lie man, shawty live a hell of a life...)
 (That's how it is, real talk, true story)
 Brand new car fill my brand new chicks
 A hunred bands right quick let's see ya man do this
-(I ain't tellin no liiiiie man, shawty live a hell of a liiiiife...)
+(I ain't tellin no lie man, shawty live a hell of a life...)
 (That's how it is, real talk, true story)